Cosmetic products in a facility undergoing the required FDA registration.

 Your registration isn’t a “set it and forget it” task.
 You are required to renew your facility registration every two years.
 Additionally, you must update your product listings annually.
 This includes providing any new information or confirming that the existing information is still accurate.
 You also need to notify the FDA of any significant changes, such as a change in your facility’s name or address, within 60 days.
 Keeping your information current through the Cosmetics Direct portal ensures the FDA has an accurate picture of your operations and the products you have on the market.
 It’s a simple but vital part of maintaining your registration.

-Maintaining Good Manufacturing Practices (GMP)
+Staying Compliant with Good Manufacturing Practices (GMP)

 While the FDA is still working on finalizing the specific GMP rules for cosmetics under MoCRA, adhering to established GMP is a fundamental expectation.
 Good Manufacturing Practices are the systems and procedures that ensure your products are consistently produced and controlled according to quality standards.
 This covers everything from the cleanliness of your facility and the calibration of your equipment to raw material handling and employee training.
 Following GMP minimizes the risk of contamination, mix-ups, and errors, ensuring the final product is safe for consumers.
 Proactively implementing a robust quality management system now will put you ahead of the curve for when the final rule is published.